 A critical point in the DC electrical system is the alternator.
-It's job is to maintain the battery's charge and cover the demands on the electrical system while the engine is running.
+Its job is to maintain the battery's charge and cover the demands on the electrical system while the engine is running.
 The alternator converts mechanical energy into electrical energy, and the drive belt is its only link.
-This is normally the only periodic attention the alternator needs, maintenancewise.
-With the engine stopped, the drive pulley on the alternator should not be able to be turned by hand.
+Normally this is the only periodic attention the alternator needs.
+With the engine stopped, the drive pulley on the alternator should not be able to be turn by hand.
 Belt tension may seem tight enough, but the pulley may still slip if the belt is glazed or oily.
-When checking or tightening the alternator and its connections, it is advisable to turn off the battery switch.
+When checking or tightening the alternator and it connections, it is advisable to turn off the battery switch.
 This prevents accidental "shorting" of the output terminal which is "live" even when the engine is at rest.